wardoflores/Javascript-CRUD/README.md

 - MongoDB compass (For Mongo Index GUI)
 - postman (For RESTful API application)

+To start servers:
-reminder for mongoDB: run `mongosh` at `./MERN CRUD/` to connect to the database.

-reminder for react: run `npm start` at `./MERN CRUD/mern-stack-client`to run react server again. reminder for react: All components that refer to postmessages must have a capital first letter.
+reminder for mongoDB: run `nodemon index.js` at `./MERN CRUD/mern-stack-api` to connect to the database. reminder for react: run `npm start` at `./MERN CRUD/mern-stack-client`to run react server again.

+Code structure:

-reminder for processes: Comment all code to record the process and related code.
+reminder for react: All components that refer to postmessages must have a capital first letter. reminder for processes: Comment all code to record the process and related code.

 redux notes: